 Heavy-duty cable protectors incorporate thicker ribs to add to the load rating because of the environment they will be used in.
 Rib thickness, along with other design features, should be understood as one of several components that determine a cable protector’s load rating.

 Thickness of the lid.
 The thickness of a cable protector’s lid refers to the height of the material used to construct the lid of a cable protection unit.
-Lid thickness is a design feature that is partly determined by the overall make-up of a cable protector.
+Lid thickness is a design feature partly determined by the overall make-up of a cable protector.

 It is important to note that the load rating of a cable protector does not come from any one design feature; rather, load rating is determined when the composite features of a cable protector are considered as a whole.
 This means that it is possible for a cable protector to have a relatively thin lid and a high load rating because the thin lid is counterbalanced by other design features.
 In general, a thicker lid means a higher load rating.